lukehuang/finnmath/README.md

-# bigMath: Math library for the JVM based on BigInteger and BigDecimal
+# finnMath: Math library for the JVM based on BigInteger and BigDecimal

-bigMath is a free software library for the JVM which provides or will provide implementations for fractions, complex numbers, matrices and vectors and their arithmetics based on BigInteger and BigDecimal so that this library is not prone to buffer overflows and big rounding errors.
+finnMath is a free software library for the JVM which provides or will provide implementations for fractions, complex numbers, matrices and vectors and their arithmetics based on BigInteger and BigDecimal so that this library is not prone to buffer overflows and big rounding errors.
 The great Commons Math uses primitives so if you want to achieve best performance then please choose Commons Math instead.

-Today bigMath consists of the following parts:
+Today finnMath consists of the following parts:
 * Linear algebra with matrices and vectors
 * Fractions and complex numbers
 * A pseudo random generator
 * A square root calculator for BigInteger and BigDecimal based on Heron's method

-bigMath is written in Xtend and uses Gradle as its build automation tool so it should interop seamlessly with other JVM technologies.
+finnMath is written in Xtend and uses Gradle as its build automation tool so it should interop seamlessly with other JVM technologies.
 Dependencies are Guava, Commons Lang and SLF4J and for tests AssertJ and JUnit.

-bigMath is open source and free software and is licensed under the permissive BSD 2-Clause License.
+finnMath is open source and free software and is licensed under the permissive BSD 2-Clause License.

-bigMath is still in a very early state and a work in progress.
+finnMath is still in a very early state and a work in progress.

 ## Building